aninchat/theasciiconstruct_blog/content/post/junos-part1-the-basics.md

 root@SW2#
 ```

-Junos OS creates has a rolling file structure for 'rollback' files, with upto 49 rollback files being stored (0 through 49 without 0 being the active configuration itself).
+Junos OS has a rolling file structure for 'rollback' files, with upto 49 rollback files being stored (0 through 49 with 0 being the active configuration itself).
 The first three commits are stored under /config and anything after that is stored under /var/db/config.

 You can also see the full configuration of a rollback file using 'show system rollback <number>'.
 Put together the 'compare' option from before, and you have a very powerful tool - you can view changes compared to an earlier version of the configuration, and combined with the rollback feature, you can roll back to it.